 While Maura initially attempted to go at her case alone, she quickly realized that she did not speak the language of the law.
 She was not an attorney, and insurance companies like Mutual of Omaha have hundreds of attorneys and doctors ready to dispute a claim.
 They are even willing to misrepresent the facts to support unjustified claim denials.

 Roy Law Group has a compassionate team of experts in Oregon state and local laws.
-We specialized in disability law and nothing else.
+We specialized in disability law and do nothing else.
 If you’ve been wrongfully denied disability benefits, we can help you to stand up to big insurance companies like Mutual of Omaha.

 Contact Roy Law Group right away to set up your free consultation.